core-api/core-api/docs/specification/encoding.md

 #### Omitting default values

-Clients MAY choose to omit any values that are the default when encoding a document.
+Clients MAY choose to omit any values that are the same as the default value when encoding a document.

+For example an optional field in a link may omit the `"required": false` key-pair.

 #### Using relative links

 Clients MAY take advantage of the relative URL transformations made when parsing Documents and Links, in order to encode minimal URL outputs.

 * The top level Document MUST include its URL value, without transformation.
+* If a child Document or Link has the the same URL as its parent, it may omit the URL entirely.
 * If a child Document or Link has the same scheme, host and port portion as its parent, it MAY omit those portions of the URL, and include only the path, query string and fragment identifier portion of the URL.
-* If a child Document or Link has the the same URL as its parent, it may omit the URL entirely.

 #### Indentation and spacing